popey/snappy-docs/build-snaps/rust.md

 title: Rust
 ---

 Rust has rich tools for packaging and distributing applications.
-Snapcraft builds on top of these familiar tools such Rustup, Cargo and `rustc` to create snaps.
+Snapcraft builds on top of these familiar tools such as Rustup, Cargo and `rustc` to create snaps.

 ## What problems do snaps solve for Rust applications?